sigven/cpsr/README.md

 The initial step of the workflow performs [VCF validation](https://github.com/EBIvariation/vcf-validator) on the input VCF file.
 This procedure is very strict, and often causes the workflow to return an error due to various violations of the VCF specification.
 If the user trusts that the most critical parts of the input VCF is properly encoded,  a setting in the configuration file (`vcf_validation = false`) can be used to turn off VCF validation.

-An exhaustive, pre-defined list of 212 cancer predisposition/syndrome genes can also be configured.
+An exhaustive, predefined list of 209 cancer predisposition/syndrome genes can also be configured.

 #### STEP 3: Run example